The strike price is how much you’ll pay to purchase one share of your company when you exercise a stock option.

 How is the strike price of stock options calculated?

-When you get stock options, their strike price is set to the company’s 409A valuation at that time.
+When you get stock options, their strike price is set to the company’s 409A valuation (also known as fair market value) at that time.

 Companies update their 409A valuation pretty regularly.